das-developers/das2py-server/README.md

 The main server script needs to be able to find the main log reader script and vice versa.
-If you use something other than the default values above update the following config entries in your `das2server.conf`.
+If you use something other than the default values above update the following config entries in your `dasflex.conf`.
 ```ini
 VIEW_LOG_URL = "log"
 MAIN_SRV_URL = "server"